 FXBIS’ areas of intervention have expanded over the years from its original focus on working with families affected by HIV/AIDS to a community-based, multi-sectoral programme approach along its four ‘Domains for Change' namely Access to Quality Education, Poverty and Livelihood, Improved Health Status, and Child Rights and Protection.
 Today FXBIS works in different pockets across 13 States and Union Territories across India.

-Mission: FXBIS shall enable 5 million families to lead a life of dignity over the next ten years.
+Goal: In ten years, that is by 2027, FXBIS shall enable 5 million families to lead a life of dignity.

 Improved Health Status